MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-property.md

 ```

 ## Bind the button to the **Title** property
 Open `MainPage.xaml`, which contains the XAML markup for our main UI page.
-Remove the name from the button, and change its **Content** property value from a literal to a binding expression.
+As shown in the listing below, remove the name from the button, and change its **Content** property value from a literal to a binding expression.
 Note the `Mode=OneWay` property on the binding expression (one-way from the view model to the UI).
 Without that property, the UI will not respond to property changed events.

 ```xaml
 <Button Click="ClickHandler" Content="{x:Bind MainViewModel.BookSku.Title, Mode=OneWay}"/>